bpachter/benjaminpachter.com/about.markdown

 Additionally, I have utilized **Go** and **Scala** for their high performance and scalability.
 Automation scripts written in **Bash** and **PowerShell** have streamlined repetitive tasks, and I have engaged in multicore processing projects to maximize data-churning efficiency for clients.
 My experience extends to **Swift** for mobile iOS development and **C#** and **Rust** for more niche development projects in the past.

-In various projects, I have also leveraged **Apache Kafka** for real-time data streaming, **Apache Hadoop** for large-scale data processing and storage, and **Apache Spark** for distributed data processing.
-These technologies have enabled me to manage and analyze large datasets efficiently, ensuring data integrity and rapid processing times.
+In various projects, I have also leveraged **Apache Kafka** for real-time data streaming, **Hadoop** for large-scale data processing and storage, and **Spark** for rapid distributed data processing for transportation and logistics systems.

 ## Investment Deal Making and Portfolio Management
 Though deal negotiation has not been my primary function, I have modeled and underwritten multifamily lending deals that rely on **Excel**, **Power Query**, **VBA**, **Python**, and **SQL**.
 It was important to understand complex credit concepts necessary for getting the numbers to line up to investment standards.
 A robust understanding of the capital stack structure was required for making business data decisions; over time I learned to analyze specific lending deals where specialized knowledge in underwriting CRE assets for preferred equity, mezzanine, JV, and senior lending was crucial for success.